 Once you input the policies you want to migrate, the migration assistant will process those files and map Symantec DLP policy elements to Microsoft DLP elements.

-There may be some items that may need your review and will be marked with 'warning symbol'.
+There may be some items that may need your review and will be marked with 'Needs review' warning symbol.

 Keywords, Data Identifiers and Regular expressions

 Symantec DLP and Microsoft Purview Information Protection differ in how they allow users to define sensitive information that needs to be protected.

 Microsoft Purview Information Protection allows users to define sensitive items that need protection as sensitive information types (SITs), or through trainable classifiers.
 Microsoft provides many commonly used SITs like Credit Card Number that are preconfigured.
 If these don't meet your needs, you can create your own custom SITs.

 The most common ways in which Symantec users specify the types of sensitive information that need to be protected are:

 - Customizing OOB Data Identifiers